 For the three months ended March 31, 2022, our revenues and pretax earnings included \$8.6 million and \$0.1 million loss, respectively, associated with the FTSI acquired operations after the closing on March 4, 2022.
-In addition, FTSI Acquisition-related costs of approximately \$3.7 million were incurred during the three months ended March 31, 2022, consisting of external legal and consulting fees.
+In addition, FTSI acquisition-related costs of approximately \$3.7 million were incurred during the three months ended March 31, 2022, consisting of external legal and consulting fees.
 These costs are classified in selling, general and administrative expense in the consolidated statements of operations.
-Additionally, we incurred \$9.3 million in severance costs in connection with the FTSI Acquisition, which are classified in selling, general and administrative expense in the consolidated statements of operations.
+Additionally, we incurred \$9.3 million in severance costs in connection with the FTSI acquisition, which are classified in selling, general and administrative expense in the consolidated statements of operations.
+Throughout the second quarter of 2022, we integrated FTSI's operations.
+As a result, we track all stimulation services assets as one group and it would be impracticable to separately report FTSI revenues or pretax earnings subsequent to March 31, 2022.